-SUMMARY OF STAFF RECOMMENDATION: Staff recommends approval of the proposed project with three (3) Special Conditions addressing the consulting geologist's and engineer's recommendations, an applicant's assumption of risk, and construction responsibilities and debris removal.
-The project geologist and structural engineer have determined that the site is suitable for the proposed project and it is adequately protected from hazards.
-The proposed addition is located both behind the stringline among adjacent properties and on the inland portion of the site.
-A wooden bulkhead exists on site.
+SUMMARY OF STAFF RECOMMENDATION: Staff recommends approval of the proposed project with three (3) special conditions addressing the consulting engineer's applicant's assumption of recommendations, an risk, and construction responsibilities and debris removal.
+The proposed project is a minor addition and repair to an existing oceanfront deck which is located within the stringline of adjacent residences and decks.
 As such, the project will have no impact on public access or scenic and visual resources.